nayuki/MamIRC/doc/setup.markdown

 MamIRC setup instructions
 =========================

-This document describes how to set up and run your own copy of MamIRC.
-A brief overview of the steps:
+Brief overview of the steps to set up and run your own copy of MamIRC:

-0. Download MamIRC source code.
+0. Download the bundle containing MamIRC source code and web resources.
-0. Download JSON and SQLite libraries (dependencies).
+0. Download the JSON and SQLite libraries (dependencies).
-0. Extract JAR and native binaries from SQLite package.
+0. From SQLite package, extract the JAR and native binaries.
 0. Compile all Java code, taking care to specify classpaths correctly.
-0. Edit backend-config.json in a text editor, and view user-config.json.
+0. Edit backend-config.json in a text editor.
 0. Launch MamIRC Connector and MamIRC Processor Java programs in the background.
 0. Set up SSL proxy in front of the MamIRC web server.
 0. Open web browser to your MamIRC instance's URL.

 Note that the Linux script handles some of these steps automatically, so you might not need to perform every step by hand.

-Platform support for backend software:
+Supported platforms for backend software:

 * Operating system: GNU/Linux, Microsoft Windows.
 * CPU architectures: x86, x86-64.
 * Not tested: Mac OS X, BSD, Solaris, ARM.

-Web browser support for frontend web app:
+Supported web browsers for frontend user interface:

 * Working correctly: Mozilla Firefox (desktop), Google Chrome (desktop and Android).
 * Not tested: Apple Safari (desktop and iOS), Microsoft Internet Explorer, Opera, Firefox (mobile).